Author |

 Unfortunately I don't know the exact sources since I just copy and paste everything into one document so I have all available information about something in one place.

-quote: While they are devout in their appreciation of dragons, few actual clerics serve within the ranks of the Cult.
+While they are devout in their appreciation of dragons, few actual clerics serve within the ranks of the Cult.
 Those who do are typically clerics of Bane, Shar, Talos, Talona, or Velsharoon.
 A smaller number worship Cyric, Gargauth, Malar, or Tiamat.

 This one is probably the Lords of Darkness 3rd edition book.

-quote: After destroying Drakewings faction, the remaining Sembians returned home, but with Algashon and many reformationalist members of the Purple gone, the Cult needed new leaders.
+After destroying Drakewings’ faction, the remaining Sembians returned home, but with Algashon and many reformationalist members of the Purple gone, the Cult needed new leaders.
 While the remaining Banites tried to maintain control once back in Sembia, they were finally outmanoeuvred and outvoted by the larger numbers of the pragmatist faction, and the more pragmatic philosophy has had the upper hand in the Sembian Cult of the Dragon to this day.

 I think this is from Dragons of Faerun